shaunajm/Efficiclean/testing/testingdocumentation.md

 ### Enable frequent users to use shortcuts.

-At this current time there are no shortcuts built into Efficiclean as all actions must be carried out methodolocially.
+At this current time there are no shortcuts built into Efficiclean as all actions must be carried out methodologicially.
 However, as future work, we would like to keep guests logged in until they leave the hotel when they will be automatically logged out.

 ### Offer informative feedback